Protein tertiary structure: X-ray crystallography

 X-ray crystallography is the most common tool used to determine protein structure.
 It provides high resolution of the structure but it does not give information about protein's conformational flexibility.

 NMR

 Protein NMR gives comparatively lower resolution of protein structure.
 It is limited to smaller proteins.
 However, it can provide information about conformational changes of a protein in solution.

 Cryogenic electron microscopy

 Cryogenic electron microscopy (cryo-EM) can give information about both a protein's tertiary and quaternary structure.
 It is particularly well-suited to large proteins and symmetrical complexes of protein subunits.

 Dual polarisation interferometry

 Dual polarisation interferometry provides complementary information about surface captured proteins.
 It assists in determining structure and conformation changes over time.

-Projects

 Prediction algorithm

-The Folding@home project at Stanford University is a distributed computing research effort which uses approximately 5 petaFLOPS (≈10 x86 petaFLOPS) of available computing.
+The Folding@home project at the University of Pennsylvania is a distributed computing research effort which uses approximately 5 petaFLOPS (≈10 x86 petaFLOPS) of available computing.
 It aims to find an algorithm which will consistently predict protein tertiary and quaternary structures given the protein's amino acid sequence and its cellular conditions.